aarya-bhatia/infinite-maze/project-maze/API.md

   - The stats field is used to track certain user progress such as the number of mazes they have explored.
 As the user is authenticated, we can update their profile on each http request accordingly.
   - The badges feature is used to store achievements of the user.
 (More on this later).
 This feature is only for engagement and community.
   - We will also track the last known location for every user, so that they can continue where they left off!
+  - The role field will be set to user for most users.
+The admin role will allow a user to access restricted backend forms where we can edit/delete servers (maze generators).
 - The Badge collection contain the details of certain badges that a user can earn and showcase on their profile if they achieve something in the 'game'.
 For example, there can be a badge for exploring 100 mazes.
 Thus, we must keep track of user stats in the users collection.
 We can update and include more stats in the future, as required.
 The badges and badge earning logic can be customised when this feature is ready.

 ---